cmeeren/Faqt/README.md

   For example, if you implement an assertion called `ContainsElementsMatching(predicate)`, return the matched elements as the derived state, so that the user has the option to continue asserting on them.

-* If your assertion calls `Should` at any point, make sure you pass the original `Testable` as an argument, since it contains important state relating to the end user’s original assertion call.
+* If your assertion calls `Should` at any point, make sure you use the overload that passes the original `Testable` as an argument (`.Should(t)`), since it contains important state relating to the end user’s original assertion call.

 ## FAQ